Clara Rackham: Factory inspector

-During The First World War Clara worked as a factory inspector for the Home Office and was one of four women appointed to temporary positions on 25 October 1915 working alongside Jeanette Tawney, wife of the philosopher R. H. Tawney.
+During the First World War Rackham worked as a factory inspector for the Home Office and was one of four women appointed to temporary positions on 25 October 1915 working alongside Jeanette Tawney, wife of the philosopher R. H. Tawney.
 She was deployed initially in Lancashire and then in the London area.
 The post meant that she had to turn down the offer of an academic position at Bedford College in the University of London, which was founded as a women's college, because she could not be spared from work of national importance.
 She also worked voluntarily in the University of Liverpool Settlement.

-From 1930 to 1932 Clara served on the Royal Commission on Unemployment Insurance where she clashed with the cotton industry administrator Raymond Streat who thought unemployment benefits (the dole) too high, and wrongly assumed this was the consensus on the Commission.
-Clara was a signatory to a Minority Report by the Labour Party members on the Commission in 1933.
+From 1930 to 1932 Rackham served on the Royal Commission on Unemployment Insurance where she clashed with the cotton industry administrator Raymond Streat who thought unemployment benefits (the dole) too high, and wrongly assumed this was the consensus on the Commission.
+Rackham was a signatory to a minority report by the Labour Party members on the Commission in 1933.
 She later published a short book in which she demonstrated her own expertise on factory conditions, Factory Law in 1938.
 She was a lifelong advocate of workers' rights and an early advocate of the 40-hour work week.

 Labour Party politician in Cambridge

-At the end of the First World War Clara joined the Labour Party though she stood as an Independent representing the National Union of Societies for Equal Citizenship (NUSEC) in the Cambridge town council election of March 1919.
-Clara developed a close relationship with Hugh Dalton, who was to become Chancellor of the Exchequer in the Attlee ministry of 1945, and campaigned for Dalton when he contested the 1922 Cambridge by-election.
-Leah Manning remembered that, during the General Strike of 1926, the Cambridge strike headquarters was in the Rackhams' basement kitchen.
+At the end of the First World War Rackham joined the Labour Party though she stood as an Independent representing the National Union of Societies for Equal Citizenship (NUSEC) in the Cambridge Borough Council election of March 1919.
+Rackham developed a close relationship with Hugh Dalton, who was to become Chancellor of the Exchequer in the Attlee ministry of 1945, and campaigned for Dalton when he contested the 1922 Cambridge by-election.
+Leah Manning remembered that, during the 1926 United Kingdom general strike, the Cambridge strike headquarters was in the Rackhams' basement kitchen.

-Clara held numerous elected positions in Cambridge and was made an Alderman by both the City and the County Council.
-She was first elected as a councillor for West Chesterton in north Cambridge (1919–22) and was later returned for Romsey, a solidly working-class area of the city on the unfashionable side of the railway bridge in which many of the families of local railway workers lived in 1929.
-Clara was returned unopposed to represent Romsey for the last time in 1946.
+Rackham held numerous elected positions in Cambridge and was made an Alderman by both the city and the county council.
+She was first elected as a councillor for West Chesterton in north Cambridge (1919–22) and was later returned for Romsey, a working-class area of the city on the unfashionable side of the railway bridge in which many of the families of local railway workers lived in 1929.
+Rackham was returned unopposed to represent Romsey for the last time in 1946.